 The fully automated Edna Pridham Memorial Library is the centre of research activity on campus for college and Distance Education students.
 The 7,000 square foot space provides a relaxed and comfortable atmosphere for study as well as wireless access.
 Our shelves are home to approximately 17,000 books.
 From the public computer in the Library, patrons may access our online catalogue and proceed to check out resources on a variety of topics.

 In addition to borrowing books, patrons may use a full range of reference services and research assistance provided by the Library.

-We will be offering the Digital Theology Library 2 to current students, staff, and faculty of EBC by mid-September.
+We offer the Digital Theology Library 2 to current students, staff, and faculty of EBC.
 This collection contains over 478,000 e-Books, over 10 million peer-reviewed articles, and over 34,000 journals which may be accessed both on and off-campus.

 The EBC Library maintains two special collections.

 This is a collection of books from the original Emmanuel Library.
 It is currently found in the Hugh Hill Room.